build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Each arrow in this diagram indicates a new proxied request for name resolution for `host-h.local`.
 The color of the arrows indicates how far down the proxy chain that request is.

-Two important things to notice on this diagram:
+Two important things to note about the request flow in this diagram:

 First, when a router receives a request on one interface, it doesn't then send another proxied request out that interface, e.g. `router-5` doesn't proxy a request back to `router-4`.

-Second, when a router receives a duplicate request, e.g. `router-5` receives a request from both `router-4` AND `router-1`, it doesn't start another round of proxying that request.
+Second, when a router receives a duplicate request, e.g. `router-5` receives a request from both `router-4` AND `router-1`, it doesn't start another round of proxying for that request.

 The result of these behaviors is that messages don't go around the internet forever.
 Each message gets to every network only one time.